 There is great job security in having a very specialized area of training and experience.
 When the pool of potential applicants is shallower, you have a better chance of getting hired and staying hired than in fields where many more applicants are qualified for the job.
 The downside is in locating the job to begin with; the reason there are so few qualified people is that there are very few such positions.

-Beginning a search for a job in biotech staffing, professions, or pharmaceuticals is much like beginning any other job search.
+Beginning a search for a job in biotech staffing, environmental professions, or pharmaceuticals is much like beginning any other job search.
 It’s just that you will likely have less-cluttered results–which is good news.
 You may also have to register with, and monitor, many different job-posting sites and other sources.
 Make sure you do as much as possible to get automatic notifications of updates, since a specialized field requires that you cast more nets than a job-seeker in generic skill areas.

 Trace Professional Contacts